MobiMedia/fury/README.md

 - `height`: Height of the page.
 If `format` is defined, this will be ignored.
 This parameter will be forwarded to Puppeteer, so you can find a detailed explanation [here](https://github.com/puppeteer/puppeteer/blob/v5.2.1/docs/api.md#pagepdfoptions).
 - `format`: Format of the page.
 This parameter will be forwarded to Puppeteer, so you can find a detailed explanation [here](https://github.com/puppeteer/puppeteer/blob/v5.2.1/docs/api.md#pagepdfoptions).
 - `cookies`: Cookies which will be set before taking the screenshot.
 You can find a detailed explanation below.
 - `timeout`: Timeout in milliseconds for the screenshot.
-Default: 30 Seconds.
+Default: 30 seconds.
 - `renderEventName`: The RenderFunctionName.
 You can find a detailed explanation below.
-- `printBackground`: Include Background Media in the pdf ?
+- `printBackground`: Include background media in the pdf ?
 This parameter will be forwarded to Puppeteer, so you can find a detailed explanation [here](https://github.com/puppeteer/puppeteer/blob/v5.2.1/docs/api.md#pagepdfoptions).
 - `landscape`: Is the page landscape orientated ?
 Only works, if `format` is provided.
 This parameter will be forwarded to Puppeteer, so you can find a detailed explanation [here](https://github.com/puppeteer/puppeteer/blob/v5.2.1/docs/api.md#pagepdfoptions).
 - `margin`: Margin for the printout.
 This parameter will be forwarded to Puppeteer, so you can find a detailed explanation [here](https://github.com/puppeteer/puppeteer/blob/v5.2.1/docs/api.md#pagepdfoptions).